How to Get More Amazon Seller Feedback and ReviewsAshley Kochans

 Include links or external contact info, including but not limited to, email addresses.

-Attempt to contact buyers who have opted out of feedback and review emails.
+Attempt to contact buyers who have opted out of Buyer-Seller Messages.

 Use Buyer-Seller Messaging or Request a Review within Amazon Seller Central, or via a reputable third-party tool.

 Request only seller feedback, or only a product review, not both.